 No, the agreement between the donor and recipient is anonymous.
 Egg donor agreements are kept completely anonymous, so you will not know the recipients and they won’t know you.
 Any pictures or information shared about you are provided without any personal identifiers.
 Egg donors can share a childhood or baby photo, medical history, education and current career path, age, and general physical attributes.

 If you are interested, you may enroll in a donor database if you want to be available for contact in the future for a child who results from your donation.
 You will not be financially responsible for a child as a result of your egg donation.

 For those who choose, there are known donor options available, but this is less common and requires more legal involvement and both parties to agree.

 We encourage anyone interested in becoming an egg donor to use one of the following options to explore how our partners can help.
-In New Jersey, our friends at South Jersey Fertility Center & the Fertility Institute of NJ & NY are more than happy to explore this option with you, and if you are in Pennsylvania, the team at Sincera Reproductive Medicine are always here to answer your questions and make the process as easy as possible!
+Our fertility partners are more than happy to explore this option with you, and are always here to answer your questions and make the process as easy as possible!

 May 22, 2023